-This 3D curve has two breakpoints for setting the ignition timing versus fuel gas header pressure or fuel gas flow, at two speeds, for a combined total of four breakpoints.
+This 3D curve has two breakpoints for setting the ignition timing versus fuel gas header pressure, at two speeds, for a combined total of four breakpoints.
 The ignition timing reference is linear between breakpoints.

 Ambient Torque Ignition Timing

 A two-dimensional curve sets the Ambient Torque Ignition Timing reference as a function of ambient torque.
 The ambient torque input is scaled by a second 2D curve as a function of fuel demand.